Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning

 The proposed block coordinate descent algorithm first updates the two $\UU$ blocks, $\UU_{\tr}$ and $\UU_{\te}$, and then updates the two $\VV$ blocks, $\VV_{\tr}$ and $\VV_{\te}$.
 The objective functions of the four sub-problems in iteration $k$ are stated as

 and

-The factors of two in the regularizers are unnecessary but we use them here to reduce clutter latter on.
+The factors of two in the regularizers are unnecessary but we use them here to reduce clutter later on.
 The updates are obtained in closed form; the updated $\UU$ blocks are given by:

 and

 The updated $\VV$ blocks are then given by:

 and